dashkite/local-credentials/README.md

 Does a lookup for a grant suitable for the given request.
 If found, the grant is signed using the Profile signature key pair.
 Returns the signed grant.
 The request argument must provide `path`, `parameters`, and `method` properties.

-#### *Grants.add grants, directory ⇢ grants*
+#### *Grants.add grants, directory → grants*

 Adds new grants to grants and stores them in LocalStorage.
-Returns a promise for the updated grants.
+Returns the updated grants.
+You won’t typically need to call this directly.

 #### *Grants.receive grants, key, ciphertext → directory*

 Decrypts a directory of grants from base64 ciphertext using the given base64 encoded sender public encryption key.

-#### *store ⇢ grants*

-Convenience method for Grants.store.

 #### *receive key, ciphertext ⇢ grants*